 - Reserve Materials - Books, articles, and videos assigned for specific courses are placed on reserve by instructors for limited circulation periods.
 These materials are located at the circulation desk.
 An ID is required to check out reserve materials.

-- Videotapes/DVDs - Videotapes and DVDs are available for use in the library or may circulate to students for 1 week.
+- DVDs - DVDs are available for use in the library or may circulate to students for 1 week.
 These items may not be renewed.
 No more than three items may be borrowed at a time.

 If materials are found after they've been paid for, the borrower must present the material and the receipt to the library.
 The Business Office will be notified to request reimbursement from the Virginia State Treasurer.
 Payments for lost materials are non-refundable after 30 days.